CPE-OAuth/servicestage-eclipse-plugin/README.md

 ### 2. Configure Application

 Now you can create your own application projects, each project in your workspace will have a different set of ServiceStage settings associated with it.
 These settings will be stored in `servicestage.xml` at the project root.
-Note: this plugin currently supports tomcat WAR file, Java Jar package and node.js or PHP applications zip packages.
+Note: this plugin currently supports tomcat WAR file, Java Jar package and node.js or PHP applications.

 1. Right-click the project and select `ServiceStage > Configure`
 1. Fill in the application information